apisnetworks/apiscp-docs/docs/admin/Panel proxy.md

 - **CP_TARGET**: initial URL that is fetched, this should be a panel login portal
 - **LISTEN_PORT**: port on which cp-proxy listens
 - **LISTEN_ADDRESS**: IPv4/6 address on which cp-proxy listens
-- **SECRET**: used to encrypt session cookie.
-Generated randomly on service startup, which will cause logouts whenever cp-proxy is restarted.
-Recommended to define this value.
+- **SECRET**: an alphanumeric salt used to encrypt session cookie.
+Generated randomly on service startup, which will expire existing sessions.
+Define this value if this behavior is undesired
 - **STRICT_SSL**: enable peer verification of hostnames when connecting via SSL

 #### Multi-homed Hosts